Understanding and treating PTSD

 Support and treatment for PTSD

-It is estimated that 1.5% of England’s adult population suffer from PTSD.
+It is estimated that 1.5% of England’s adult population suffers from PTSD.
 That's over 700,00 people and research shows that much less than half this number will go to their GPs for help.

 This article discusses the importance of finding the correct support and treatment for PTSD.
 It also explores the different types of therapy available once an individual has been diagnosed, which can help to significantly improve symptoms of PTSD.